vanruc/todoApp/README.md

 ```
 ## Run TodoApp

-Before run project, we will need to generate domain class first.
+Before running your project, we will need to generate the domain class first.

-1. Right click to the todoApp on Projects Explorer and choose Run As -> Run Configurations...
+1. Right click on the todoApp in the Project Explorer and click Run As, then click on Run Configurations
 ![](doc_img_src/run%20as%20configurations.png)

-2. Looking for Maven Build > todoApp Generate Domain then click Run
+2. Select the Maven Build dropdown, then click on todoApp Generate Domain then click Run
 ![](doc_img_src/maven%20build.png)

-* Wait for few seconds(maybe take more time to run first time), Once the process done you will see the result on Console Windows like below;
+* Wait for a few seconds (this may take longer to run for the first time), once the process is complete you will see the result on the Console Window like below;
 * ![](doc_img_src/build%20success.png)

-3. On Servers Windows, right click to the server and choose Start.
+3. In the Servers Window, right click on the server and click Start.
 ![](doc_img_src/runserver.png)

-4. When you see below info on Consoles Window, mean todoApp was deployed and run properly on your localhost.
+4. When you see the below info on your Console Window, todoApp was deployed and runs properly on your localhost.
 ![](doc_img_src/run%20properly.png)

-If not, you may try to check and debug by yourself or [Join Us On Slack](https://join.slack.com/t/skyveframework/shared_invite/enQtNDMwNTcyNzE0NzI2LWNjMTBlMTMzNTA4YzBlMzFhYzE0ZmRhOWIzMWViODY4ZTE1N2QzYWM1MTdlMTliNDIyYTBkOWZhZDAxOGQyYjQ) and question there.
-You will get supported from [Skyve](https://skyve.org) team or any community team member.
+If not, you may try to check and debug by yourself or [Join Us On Slack](https://join.slack.com/t/skyveframework/shared_invite/enQtNDMwNTcyNzE0NzI2LWNjMTBlMTMzNTA4YzBlMzFhYzE0ZmRhOWIzMWViODY4ZTE1N2QzYWM1MTdlMTliNDIyYTBkOWZhZDAxOGQyYjQ) and ask any questions there.
+You will get support from the [Skyve](https://skyve.org) team or any community team member.

 5. Access TodoApp from Web Browser at [http://localhost:8080/todoApp](http://localhost:8080/todoApp)